kuangxu/rinse-me-gently/AI_With_Python_PartB/Part_B_Instructions.md

 2. The script will load the model and then prompt you with `You: `.

 3. Type a question or prompt and press **Enter**.
 For example:
-    - "Tell me about washing machines"
+    - "What is your name?"
-    - "What is the weather like?"
+    - "How are you?"
-    - "Write a poem about Python"
+    - "What do you like to eat?"

 4. The model will generate a response and display it.